 Part IV: Selection of the Top 10 Men and 10 Women

-Upon selection to the Top 100, the students are invited to
+Upon selection to the Top 100, honorees are invited to

-electronically request a faculty, staff, or other individual to
+electronically request a faculty, staff, or other individuals to

 write a recommendation on their behalf.
 Students are limited to

 three recommendations.
-It is suggested two recommendations be from
+It is suggested that two recommendations be

-a faculty or staff member.
-Honored students are able to see the
+from a faculty or staff member.
+Honored students are able to see

-names of those who have written recommendations, but do not have
+the names of those who have written recommendations, but do not

-access to view the recommendations.
-The deadline for submitting
+have access to view the recommendations.
+The deadline for

 recommendations are provided to this committee for review.
 Only